johnbean393/STUWIRELESS-Login/README.md

 # Installation

-Download the [package](https://github.com/johnbean393/STUWIRELESS-Login/releases/download/Default/STUWIRELESS.Login.pkg) and launch it.
-Note that since it is not notarized, you will need to enable it in System Settings.
+Download the [disk image](https://github.com/johnbean393/STUWIRELESS-Login/releases/download/Default/STUWIRELESS.Login.dmg), mount it, and drag the app into the Applications folder to install it.

 Alternatively, clone the GitHub repo and open the project in Xcode: